Lamb Osso Buco is an elegant choice for a dinner party or special occasion.

 - 1 cup dry white wine

-- 3 cups chicken stock (or lamb, veal stock if you have)
+- 3 cups chicken stock or broth (or lamb, veal stock if you have them)

 - 3 tablespoons fresh flat-leaf Italian parsley, chopped